Am I qualified to be a governor?

 We also expect all governors to provide a short biography and a photograph to be published on the Trust website – we want our governors to be accessible to those who elected them.

-Governors will then officially take their posts on June 1, 2022.
+Governors will then officially take their posts on 1 June 2025 and further training is available to governors during the course of their term.

 How much time do I need to put in?